dermio/show-me-the-crypto/README.md

 # Show Me The Crypto

-A list of cryptocurrency information.
+A simple list of cryptocurrency market information.

+Built with HTML, CSS, and JavaScript.